aio-libs/aiohttp/docs/web_reference.rst

    AbstractRoute
      ResourceRoute
-     Route
-       PlainRoute
-       DynamicRoute
-       StaticRoute
+     SystemRoute

-:class:`ResourceRoute` is the route used for new-style resources, :class:`PlainRoute` and :class:`DynamicRoute` serves old-style routes kept for backward compatibility only.
+:class:`ResourceRoute` is the route used for resources, :class:`SystemRoute` serves URL resolving errors like *404 Not Found* and *405 Method Not Allowed*.

-:class:`StaticRoute` is used for static file serving (:meth:`UrlDispatcher.add_static`).
-Don't rely on the route implementation too hard, static file handling most likely will be rewritten eventually.

-So the only non-deprecated and not internal route is :class:`ResourceRoute` only.

 .. class:: AbstractRoute